Scandal-UK/coderware.co.uk/README.md

 ## Project structure

-Career information is kept separately from its presentation:
+Content is kept in its own directory, separately from its presentation:

 ```text
 src/